Moving Away from Finland

 You will need to stay in touch with all your good chums at the Tax office!
 Having done the research for this section, I recommend you contact your local tax office personally before leaving Finland.
 The Tax Administration advises

 "Finnish nationals who are moving abroad should sort out their tax affairs in advance with their local tax office."

 Surely this would also apply to residents moving away; any issues to be resolved will be more easily and cheaply worked out here than from some distant shore.

 File the final tax return for the tax year of relocation with the Tax Administration.

 "As a private person, you do not have to inform the Tax Administration separately when you change your permanent address.
-A notification of move to the Local Register Office will be enough." and
+A notification of move to the Digital and Population Data Services Agency will be enough." and

 "Before moving to another country you should file an official notification of move, and also notify the local Finnish tax office of your new address."